SuperJedi224/Microscript-II/language-specs.md

 %                                Dependent on the types of x and an object o popped off the selected stack.
                                    -If both are INTs, find x (mod o) as an INT and store it in x.
                                    -If one is a FLOAT and the other is an INT, or both are floats, find x (mod o) as a FLOAT and store it in x.
                                    -Otherwise, throw an exception.
+K                                Dependent on the type of x:
+                                   -If x is a STRING, push the codepoints of its characters to the stack (putting the first character on top.)
+                                   -If x is an INT, create a string containing the character at that codepoint and store it in x.
+                                   -Otherwise, throw an exception.
 ```